What is severe asthma?

 Eosinophils [ee-uh-sin-uh-fils] are normal white blood cells in your body.
 You may have increased levels of eosinophils, which can worsen inflammation in your lungs.
 Inflammation can cause severe asthma attacks.

-Your doctor can give you a test that measures eosinophils in your blood to help determine if you have severe eosinophilic asthma.
+Your doctor can give you a simple blood test that measures eosinophil levels to help determine if you have severe eosinophilic asthma.

 Once you have an eosinophilic asthma diagnosis, together, you and your doctor will decide if adding a different kind of asthma treatment could help.

-Ask your doctor for a simple blood test to see if you should add NUCALA, a treatment designed to target eosinophils.
+3. Ask for a blood test to see if you have severe eosinophilic asthma

 Did you know?